Joseph Lieberman Fast Facts

 Other Facts:

-Democratic candidate for vice president in 2000, the first Jewish person to get the nomination from a major party.
+Lieberman was Al Gore's running mate in the 2000 presidential campaign.
+He is the first Jewish person to be nominated by a major party.

-Democratic candidate for vice president in 2000, the first Jewish person to get the nomination from a major party.
+Lieberman was Al Gore's running mate in the 2000 presidential campaign.
+He is the first Jewish person to be nominated by a major party.

-Bill Clinton worked as a campaign volunteer on Lieberman's 1970 state senate run.
+When Lieberman ran for state senate in 1970, one of the volunteers who worked on his campaign was future President Bill Clinton.

 At Yale, his nickname was "Senator."